A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: Results

 \subsection{Non-Case B ${\rm H\alpha}$/${\rm H\beta}$ Ratios}

 A more severe problem is revealed while investigating the dust reddening.
 As shown in these two panels, there are a large number of objects that have negative ${\rm E(B-V)}$ values (see the grey area), which is unphysical.
-We find that this is due to fact that a large number of our objects have $f_{\rm H\alpha}/f_{\rm H\beta}$ values smaller than the canonical Case B value of 2.86.
-The fraction is $\sim$30\% and $\sim$50\% in the PRISM set and the Grating set, respectively.
+We find that this is due to a large number of objects having $f_{\rm H\alpha}/f_{\rm H\beta}$ values less than the canonical Case B value of 2.86. {The fraction of such cases is $\sim$30\% in both the PRISM and the Grating sets.
+To investigate whether the weaker $\rm H\beta$ line would bias this ratio low, we carried out a Monte-Carlo simulation, which is detailed in Appendix~\ref{appendix:monte-carlo}.
+Basically, there is no bias.}

 Being surprised, we check this line ratio in the JADES and the UNCOVER catalogs as well as in the three ground-based redshift survey catalogs discussed in Section~\ref{sec:prejwst}.
-As it turns out, all these catalogs have a large fraction of objects ($\sim$30\% in JADES and UNCOVER and also $\sim$30\% in MOSFIRE+FMOS) that have $f_{\rm H\alpha}/f_{\rm H\beta}<2.86$, which is shown in the histograms in Figure~\ref{fig:ratio_ebv}.
-This is a strong indication that the Case B assumption is not universally applicable, which we will discuss in the next section.
+As it turns out, all these catalogs have a large fraction of objects ($\sim$30\% in JADES and UNCOVER and also $\sim$30\% in MOSFIRE+FMOS) that have $f_{\rm H\alpha}/f_{\rm H\beta}<2.86$, which is shown in the histograms in Figure~\ref{fig:ratio_ebv}. {The non-Case B ratios in the JADES catalog were also recently investigated by \citet[][]{McClymont2025}, who found a similar result.}